(Updated) I’ve had Smeagol , my very first cat, since around 2004, and he’s confirmed what I’ve always known – that I’m not exclusively a dog person.

 We were able to locate the cafe even if it was tucked away in a small, dimly lit building.
 Once up the floor where the cafe was located, we couldn’t help feeling a bit giddy (#cutenessoverload):

 Cat’s Attic is amazing and well thought out.
 Here, the cats are king!
 Even to a point, if I may say.
 Some observations:

 - Before entering, you need to take your shoes off and use the slippers that they have provided.
-I imagine it’s to maintain cleanliness and to avoid getting things like shoe laces possibly nibbled on or played with by the cats.
+I believe it’s for maintaining cleanliness and for avoiding getting things like shoe laces possibly nibbled on or played with by the cats.

 - The interior design is amazing.
 There are plenty of cat walks, bridges and towers.
 There are a lot of cat houses for the more shy ones to retreat to in case it gets a bit overwhelming.
 I also love the mix of stone and wood.

 - The benches and stools double as storage for your bags and belongings.
 I find this clever and thoughtful.
 You can stow away your stuff and keep it out of the way so you are free to roam and follow the kitties around, and again, probably so they wouldn’t sit on them, play with them, and leave dander on them and whatnot.

 - They don’t serve food, only drinks.
 I can’t remember if they serve hot drinks too, but the cold drinks are always in a covered cup.
 Buying a drink serves as your entrance fee.

 - The cats are spoiled!
 Their food bowls are full, and the staff would go around with a can of wet food and a spoon to hand feed.

 - It’s a big mix of cats!
 I’m not particular with breeds but it was nice to see a lot of these exotic (and uncommon, at least for the Philippines) cats up close.